monimoyd/wound_detection/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# Model deployment

+The trained model is deployed as a flask application.
+The steps involved are
+- Train the model offline using a pretrained mobilenet on wound images given
+- Convert the model in onnyx format
+- Install Flask on AWS
+- Copy the model to the flask installation
+- Copy model_deployment/app.py to flask installation
+- Start the flask application using python app.py